syzodidntmakeit/magi/README.md

 ## Anime Wiki
 I would basically feed it a bunch of parsed wiki files or wiki dumps from those specific anime fandoms.
 So if I ever wanted to ask an anime specific question and it (mostly probably) wouldn't know, it would infer from my VectorDB for info.

+This means I would have to:
+- Parse anime wiki files
+- Find anime wiki dumps
+- Load an embedding model to turn my files into a vector database that the main model could infer from

 ## Code assistant
 Apperantly, despite being only 7 billion parameters big (which isn't big at all by 2025 standards), it can do well with code.
 So I will use it to assist me in coding.
 It could help with: